-Wilkes Community College (WCC), in compliance with and as required by Title IX of the Education Amendments Act of 1972 and its implementing regulations ("Title IX") and other civil rights laws, as well as in furtherance of its own values as a higher education institution, does not discriminate on the basis of race, color, national origin, sex, sexual orientation, gender, gender identity, gender expression, pregnancy, disability, age, religion, veteran status, or any other characteristic or status protected by applicable local, state, or federal law in admission, treatment, or access to, or employment in, its programs and activities.
+Wilkes Community College, in compliance with and as required by Title IX of the Education Amendments Act of 1972 and its implementing regulations ("Title IX") and other civil rights laws, as well as in furtherance of its own values as a higher education institution, does not discriminate in any Education Program or Activity that it operates on the basis of race, color, national origin, sex, sex stereotypes, sex characteristics, sexual orientation, gender, gender identity, gender expression, pregnancy or related conditions, disability, age, religion, veteran status, or any other characteristic or status protected by applicable local, state, or federal law in admission, treatment, access to, or employment in, its programs and activities.

-Discrimination and harassment are antithetical to the values and standards of the WCC community and are incompatible with the safe, healthy environment that the WCC community expects and deserves and will not be tolerated.
-WCC is committed to providing programs, activities, and an education and work environment free from discrimination and harassment.
-WCC is also committed fostering a community that promotes prompt reporting and fair and timely resolution of those behaviors.
+Discrimination and harassment are antithetical to the values and standards of the Wilkes Community College community; are incompatible with the safe, healthy environment that the Wilkes Community College community expects and deserves; and will not be tolerated.
+Wilkes Community College is committed to providing programs, activities, and an education and work environment free from discrimination and harassment.
+Wilkes Community College is also committed to fostering a community that promotes prompt reporting and fair and timely resolution of those behaviors.